PrincessPi3/Precision-Timekeeping-Fuckery/README.md

 		* nuke_logs.sh
 		* reconfig_full.sh
 	* Remove unneeded services and packages
+	* link to docs of all the services and tools

 **known bugs**
 doubling of appending to /boot/firmaware/config.txt and /etc/modules when running intstaller3.sh